CrunchyData/pgmonitor/hugo/content/changelog/_index.md

 weight: 5
 ---

+## 3.1

+ * Fix broken links in Grafana OS & PG Overview Dashboards
+ * Updated UPGRADE steps in 3.0 release notes for new exporter service name setup.
+Need to re-enable service with new name and manually remove old symlink files.
+ * Update documentation for exporter setup to use new service names

 ## 3.0

  * New minimum version requirements for software that is part of pgmonitor are as follows, including links to release notes: